Plymouth Philharmonic Choir – Things to know before you go!

 We usually perform in the Guildhall on Royal Parade with a full orchestra and soloists who join us for the occasion.
 Our 40th birthday concert was performed there, where one of the pieces we sang was Carmina Burana (also performed summer 2014).
 We receive great feedback and the experience of performing in that location is pretty special.

-At the end of the rehearsal, we are able to go upstairs and relax with a well earned beverage in the OPM bar.
+At the end of the rehearsal, some of us go to the Hyde Park Pub for a well-earned beverage.
 This is a great way to meet the other members in a relaxed environment.

 When we perform concerts we use blue folders for our music which can be bought for £7.50.
 You do need to get one of these in order to be able to perform.

-You can take a summer holiday and go with the Choir and whilst there do a couple of performances.
-Each alternate year you’ll be able to go abroad with them.
-The 2010 trip away was to Cambridge and Ely, 2011 was to Rouen, and 2012 was Norwich, with an additional concert at Ely Cathedral.
-In 2013 we went to Brittany and in 2014 we visited Liverpool to perform in the Catholic Cathederal.
-The following summer we journeyed to the La Rochelle region of France.
+You can take a summer holiday and go with the Choir, sometimes abroad, and whilst there do a couple of performances.
+Over the years we have visited Cambridge and Ely with a concert in the Cathedral, Rouen, Norwich, Brittany, Liverpool, and the La Rochelle region of France.
 Usually the holiday choir is about 30 strong and partners often come along too as there is also time for sight-seeing and fun.

 So there are some pointers to get you started – the main thing is to come along, enjoy yourself and meet new people.